Wikipedia + Libraries: Better Together

 Leading up to and through the 20th century, users went to the library as a reliable source of information and knowledge.
 Today, users search Wikipedia and Google and find a great deal of content, but with less assurance about the quality and veracity of that information.

 Public libraries are natural partners to extend free and open access to information and engage diverse communities in collecting and creating educational content through Wikipedia.
-While anyone can contribute to Wikipedia and its growing base of knowledge, knowing how to edit Wikipedia remains a mystery to most people, even to information professionals such as librarians.
+While anyone can contribute to Wikipedia and its growing base of knowledge, knowing how to edit Wikipedia remains a mystery to most people, even to information professionals.
 If information professionals feel disconnected from Wikipedia, it's safe to assume that other community members do as well, and will remain disconnected without guidance from a trusted source.

 Connecting Libraries and Wikipedia